 Language models are no magic.
 The way a model works is that it decides how probable it is that a word is valid in a particular word sequence.
 By valid, we mean that it resembles the way humans talk, not that it complies with any grammar rules.

 The latest advance in NLP is the transformer architecture which led to top-performing models, such as BERT.
 It differs from previously used architectures in that instead of processing passages of text word-by-word, transformer-based models can process whole sentences at once, which makes them much faster in training but also in inference.
 They can also learn the relations between different words in a sentence and how these relations affect the expected model output—a functionality called attention mechanism.

-A fine-tuned model is a language model that was trained on a large amount of raw text to perform a specific NLP task, such as text classification or question answering.
+A fine-tuned model is a language model trained on a large amount of raw text to perform a specific NLP task, such as text classification or question answering.
 A lot of fine-tuned models are publicly available for free on model hubs such as Hugging Face.
-This means that you can just grab them from there and use them in your NLP app as a starting point.
-You no longer need to train your own model, which takes a lot of time and a lot of data, and uses a lot of computer resources.
+You can just grab them from there and use them in your NLP app as a starting point.
+You no longer need to train your own model, which takes a lot of time and a lot of data and uses a lot of computer resources.

 Here's a typical model name:

 deepset is the user who trained and uploaded the model,

 squad2 is the dataset on which the model was trained.

 You don't need to have in-depth knowledge of its architecture to use a model, but it's helpful to have a rough overview of the most common model types out there and their key differences.
 This will help you to better understand which models to try out in your own pipeline.
 Here's a timeline showing when the most common model architectures were developed.